 Please compare the contents of this document with information from other career opportunities that you are considering.
 If you need to know more, you may contact the Human Resources Office at (309) 434-2215 or at hr@cityblm.org.

-If you wish to contact a police recruiter email Paffairs@cityblm.org or call 309-434-2355.
+To contact a police recruiter please email paffairs@cityblm.org or call the public affairs officers at 309-434-2355.